mandeepcodetechniq/iOS-game-Tutorial/README.md

 ```
 hero.position = CGPoint(x: frame.minX + hero.size.width, y: frame.midY) //position in the middle of the screen
 ```

 Now, those monsters.
-It won't be enough to just add them to the screen like we did for the hero, we also need to make them move from one side of the screen to the hero, and that movements in Swift language means adding an action.
+It won't be enough to just add them to the screen like we did for the hero, we also need to make them move from one side of the screen to the hero.
+Movements in Swift language means adding an action.
 Let's create a function that generates these bugs:

 ```
 func addBug(){
     let bug = SKSpriteNode(imageNamed: "bug") // create a bug sprite
     let startingY = frame.midY
     bug.position = CGPoint(x: size.width + bug.size.width/2, y:  startingY)
+    bug.setScale(3)
     bug.xScale = abs(bug.xScale) * -1 //To flip the bug vertically because the original images is pointing to the left
     addChild(bug)
 }
 ```
 This should look familiar, since it is exactly what we did for the player.
 For now, all the monsters will start from the same point.
 While the x is set to slightly outside of the screen (*size.width + bug.size.width/2*) and y is the middle of the screen.
 This is still missing the movement.
 Add this bellow the previous code:
 ```
-let duration = random(min: CGFloat(2.0), max: CGFloat(4.0))
+let duration = CGFloat(2.0)
 let moveAction = SKAction.move(to: CGPoint(x: -bug.size.width/2, y:  startingY), duration: TimeInterval(duration))
 let finishAction = SKAction.removeFromParent()
 bug.run(SKAction.sequence([moveAction, finishAction]))